tim-shand/www-tshand-com/src/content/post/an-introduction/index.md

 ## Where I'm At

 After working in the IT industry for over a decade, I've found myself reaching a point in my career where I'm ready for a new set of challenges.
-In response to this, I started looking into other areas where my interests align.
+In response to this, I began looking into other areas where my interests align.

 Discovering Infrastructure-as-Code was a huge boost for me, as I love the idea of being able to "deploy and destroy" easily in my own home environment using what is essentially, a recipe.

-This is how I *initially* became interested in DevOps and Cloud Engineering.
+This is how I initially became interested in DevOps and Cloud Engineering.

 As a result of my new found passion, I have made the decision to change focus and pivot.
 Thankfully, I have existing IT experience to aid me in this transition, for which I am incredibly grateful.
-In order to create change, I need to take action.
+In order to create the change I want, I need to take action.

 > *"Action is the foundational key to all success" - Pablo Picasso*